Doosan Group

 Doosan Group (Korean: 두산그룹; Hanja: 斗山그룹) is a South Korean multinational conglomerate corporation.
 In 2009, the corporation was placed in the Fortune Global 500 index.
 It is the parent company of Bobcat and Škoda Power.
-Doosan Group is the oldest running company in South Korea and is ranked as one of the world's top 10 largest heavy equipment manufacturers in 2018.
+Doosan Group is the oldest running company in South Korea and was ranked as one of the world's top 10 largest heavy equipment manufacturers in 2018.

 History

 The Doosan Group was founded in 1896.
 The company began as the Park Seung Jik Store in 1896 in Baeogai (now Jongno 4-ga, Seoul).

 Doosan has developed into a multinational conglomerate.

 The company's acquisitions include Doosan Heavy Industries & Construction in 2001, Koryeo Industrial Development in 2004 and Doosan Infracore (formerly Daewoo Heavy Industries & Machinery in 1967) in 2005.

 In 2006, Doosan acquired the boiler engineering company Mitsui Babcock UK (renamed Doosan Babcock) and Kvaerner IMGB, the largest casting and forging company in Romania.
-In 2007, Doosan acquired the construction machinery company Bobcat USA, the world's largest supplier of small construction equipment.
+In 2007, Doosan acquired the construction machinery company Bobcat USA.
 After the absorption of Bobcat USA into Doosan Infracore, the Doosan Group became the world's seventh largest supplier of construction machinery.
 Doosan currently has 41,400 employees in 38 countries.

-In 2011, Doosan renewed its licensing agreement with Wärtsilä - Sulzer for the construction of large marine propulsion engines, for which it is one of the world leaders.
+In 2011, Doosan renewed its licensing agreement with Wärtsilä-Sulzer for the construction of large marine propulsion engines, for which it is one of the world leaders.

 On January 1, 2018, Doosan and Doosan Bobcat were separated into independent companies.
 In July 2021, Doosan Infracore was acquired by Hyundai Heavy Industries, which paid approximately $722.45 million for a 30% controlling stake in the company.
 Doosan Infracore is planned to become a subsidiary of the newly created Hyundai Genuine group.

+As of 2023, Doosan has rebranded as Develon.